Protecting your retirement from market volatility

 3. Consider ‘time-segmented bucketing’

-With this approach, investors can plan for the early, middle, and late stages of retirement, aligning pools of assets with the different phases.
-For example, assets that are aligned with short-term needs early in retirement are invested conservatively, in part so that market volatility isn’t as much of a concern as you make withdrawals.
-Meanwhile, assets aligned with your future spending needs are invested more aggressively for potential growth.
+With this approach, investors can plan for the early, middle, and late stages of retirement, by aligning pools of assets with the spending needs associated with different phases of their retirement years.
+For example, assets that are aligned with needs early in retirement are invested conservatively, in hopes that market volatility will have minimum impact on the principal value of these investments as you draw them down by withdrawals.
+Meanwhile, assets aligned with your future spending needs or gifting plans are invested more aggressively for potential growth since they will have more time to potentially recover from volatility the investor might encounter over this longer horizon.

-Admittedly, a drawback of time-segmented bucketing is that it can be difficult to implement, as it involves managing multiple asset pools.
+Admittedly, a principal drawback of time-segmented bucketing is that it can be difficult to implement, as it involves managing multiple asset.

 4. Consider varying distribution amounts based on market performance

 Another strategy to consider for protecting your portfolio is tailoring your spending to market performance.
-When markets dip, you can tighten your belt to avoid locking in investment losses.
-This might mean limiting distributions from your portfolio to the dividends and bond coupons your investments generate, tapping other income sources, or possibly even exploring part-time work.
-When the market recovers, you can consider increasing spending levels as the value of your assets potentially begins to grow again.
+When markets dip, you can tighten your belt to avoid selling investments when values are low.
+This might mean limiting distributions from your portfolio to the dividends and bond coupons your investments generate, tapping other income sources, such as an accruing annuity or other pool of assets, or possibly even exploring part-time work.
+When the market recovers, you can consider increasing spending levels or replenishing outside reserves as the value of your assets potentially begins to grow again.

 This approach is not without potential downsides, as aligning your finances with market performance can lead to less predictable spending and lower overall consumption.